Foreword

 The Greek Tragedy in New Translations is based on the conviction that poets like Aeschylus, Sophocles, and Euripides can only be properly rendered by translators who are themselves poets.
 Scholars may, it is true, produce useful and perceptive versions.
 But our most urgent present need is for a re-creation of these plays—as though they had been written, freshly and greatly, by masters fully at home in the English of our own times.”

 Although this is just a passage from Editor’s Foreword, it shows that a difference between a preface and a foreword is generally about who writes it.
-This part of the foreword clearly shows that the editor wants the readers to know why this translation of Oedipus at Colonus, a play by Sophocles, differs from other books.
-That is why he informs the readers about the contemporary poets of Sophocles, talks about the scholars, and informs the readers about the significance of this issue of the play in the English language.
+This part of the foreword shows that the editor wants the readers to know why this translation of Oedipus at Colonus, a play by Sophocles, differs from other books.
+Hence, he informs the readers about the contemporary poets of Sophocles, talking about the scholars.
+He also informs the readers about the significance of this issue of the play in the English language.

 Example #2